Project-CDAC-2k25/LoRa/v0.1/README.md

 but i thought our implemwntation might be slow due to super main loop implementation, instead of RTOS. and i read the difference befeore but felt it live today . we predicted it atfirst itself, but we wanna do it purely on stm supermain loop and make it efficient; will seee what happens !

+16.8.25

+Tested our bare skeleton output, ok messages are successfully sending and gettting acknowledged by receiver. we have a little output to show.

+17.8.25

+19.8.25

+pre-placement talk - did nothing ;
+started prep for written test.

+20.8.25

+CDAC writtne test and project op shown today to out mentor with just two peers;